Labor & Employment

 - Class action claims

 These statutes create an environment that is ripe for claims to be brought against employers.
 Understanding the law is critical to protecting yourself.
-We work with our clients to develop practices and procedures designed to prevent claims, but as experienced employment litigators, we are also well equipped to defend you against any claims you may face.
+We work with our clients to develop practices and procedures designed to prevent claims, but as experienced employment litigators, your Fort Lauderdale employment lawyer will be well equipped to defend you against any claims you may face.

 Federal Employment Laws